tri3h/webserver/README.md

 The second file is **Database.config** that contains information about a database.
 Also it may be necessary to use a command *stack setup*.

-After these two files are filled, the project may be started by typing *stack run 1* into command line while being in the project folder.
-The number 1 is needed to run database migrations that will be executed according to settings in the file Database.config.
+After these two files are filled, the project may be started by typing *stack run* into command line while being in the project folder.

-For the next runs when database migration is not needed, the project starts by typing *stack run* without additional arguments.

 Scripts from folder *scripts* may be run with bash like: *bash script_name.sh -parameter1 "value1" -parameter2 "value2"*.
 Some of scripts take an image, they take it in the form of two parameters: a path to the file and a type of image, for example to add a minor photo to a draft: *bash add_minor_photo.sh -t "567980" -d "8" -p "/home/user/Documents/tiger.jpg" -y "jpg"*.